vickymolokh/Application-Match-Invaders/README.md

 - Comment the execution time for each issue closed.
 You can also add some extra information explaining why a task took less or more time than the estimated.
 - Review the project (what you learn, where you struggle, what you liked from what you did, if we should pay attention on a particular piece of the project).
 You can use the *Review.md* for this.
 - Tag the final commit as "Release" and [upload the build to the GitHub releases page](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
-- Inform Javier Bullrich of the finished projects.
+- Inform Gottfried Eibner of the finished projects.

 ## Evaluation criteria